Continuous Bayesian Model Selection for Multivariate Causal Discovery: Background

 In Bayesian model selection, the evidence for a causal model $\model_{\graph}$ (as defined in \cref{sec:cgm}) is quantified by the posterior

 where $P(\model_{\graph})$ is the prior over the causal model.
-To indicate no preference over causal direction between variables, the prior is chosen to be uninformative about graphs in the same MEC.
-The term $P(X|\model_{\graph})$ is known as the \textit{marginal likelihood}.
-We select the most likely causal model $\model_{\graph}^*$ based on the highest posterior value \citep{kass1995bayes}
+As we assume no preference over causal direction between variables, our prior belief is equal over graphs in the same MEC.
+The posterior within an MEC is then dependent only on the term $P(X|\model_{\graph})$, known as the \textit{marginal likelihood}.
+Given that our task is to infer the single ground truth causal structure, we select the causal model $\model_{\graph}^*$ based on the highest posterior probability \citep{kass1995bayes}

-To calculate the marginal likelihood, a prior (denoted $\pi$) over the distributions in the causal model must be defined.
-The only constraint placed on the prior is that it should encode the ICM assumption (\cref{sec:cgm})\citep{stegle2010probabilistic,dhir2024}.
-The ICM assumption implies that knowledge about any distribution $P_i \in \mathcal{C}_{i| \mathrm{PA}(i)}$ should not inform any other $P_{j} \in \mathcal{C}_{j| \mathrm{PA}(j)}$ for $j \neq i$.
-This is achieved by defining factorised priors on each variable distribution set --- $\pi_{i} \in \mathcal{P}(\mathcal{C}_{i | \mathrm{PA}_{\graph}(i)})$ where $\pi_i$ is the prior on the distributions for variable $i$, and $\mathcal{P}$ is the set of all distributions over an object.
-Given the prior, the marginal likelihood is
+To calculate the marginal likelihood, a prior (denoted $\pi$) over the distributions in the causal model must be specified.
+This defines a \textit{Bayesian Causal Model}. \begin{definition} \citep{dhir2024} A \textit{Bayesian Causal Model}, denoted as \((\model_{\graph}, \pi)\), is defined as a causal model \(\model_{\graph}\) (\cref{def:causal_model}) with a prior distribution \(\pi\) over \(\mathcal{C}_{\graph}\). \end{definition}

+Each Bayesian causal model should encode the common and foundational principle that a change in one causal mechanism should not affect any others \citep{aldrich1989autonomy, pearl2009causality}.
+This can be formalised by the \textit{independent causal mechanism} (ICM) assumption \citep{janzing2010causal}.
+The ICM assumption implies that, in the causal factorisation, knowledge about any distribution $P_i \in \mathcal{C}_{i| \mathrm{PA}_{\graph}(i)}$ should not inform any other $P_{j} \in \mathcal{C}_{j| \mathrm{PA}_{\graph}(j)}$ for $j \neq i$.
+In the Bayesian approach this implies defining factorised priors on each set of variable distributions --- $\pi = \prod_{i\in \mathcal{V}}\pi_i$, where $\pi_{i} \in \mathcal{P}(\mathcal{C}_{i | \mathrm{PA}_{\graph}(i)})$ is the prior on the distributions for variable $X_i$, factorised according to the causal structure \(\graph\), and $\mathcal{P}$ is the set of all distributions over an object.
+This is the only constraint we place on the prior.
-The marginal likelihood score can be interpreted as how well a prior, and the encoded ICM assumption within it, explains a given dataset \citep{dhir2024}.
-The prior indicates the weight given to distributions in $\mathcal{C}_{i|\mathrm{PA}{\graph}(i)}$ used to explain the data, effectively softening the hard restrictions discussed in \cref{sec:functional_restrict}.
-As the prior is a distribution, it must also sum to one which means that, unlike maximum likelihood, it cannot equally weigh every element in $\mathcal{C}_{i | \mathrm{PA}{\graph}(i)}$.
-This means that although multiple causal models can represent a given distribution, the prior and the encoded ICM assumption favour certain models over others—specifically, those whose prior and encoded ICM assumption align with that of the observed data.

-\citet{dhir2024} only consider Bayesian model selection for the two variable case.
-For a higher number of variables, the number of DAGs grows super exponentially.
-This makes the procedure of comparing the marginal likelihood of all the causal models with distinct DAGs prohibitive.
-In this paper, we investigate the feasibility of scaling this approach for multiple variables.